Managing risk in the mining sector

 “My research will provide valuable insights that will assist extractive sector firms and, in particular, the selected firms to better determine whether they have sufficient awareness and capacity to respond to the risks they must face, and to identify what risk management practices they can effectively leverage.
 This will provide a means to identify, manage and prioritise risks across the sector and link them to value creation”.

-With a professional background in accounting and finance, and work experience with high profile financial services firms, Lynda now benefits from her everyday interactions with academic experts in finance at FedUni and the ample opportunity for learning and networking with other research students.
+With a professional background in accounting and finance, and work experience with high profile financial services firms, Lynda now benefits from her everyday interactions with academic experts in finance at Federation University and the ample opportunity for learning and networking with other research students.

-Lynda particularly enjoys studying at FedUni because it offers her the opportunity to study at a regional university setup away from the hustle and bustle of city life and to explore Australia’s natural environment away from the city.
+Lynda particularly enjoysed studying at Federation because it offered her the opportunity to study at a regional university setup away from the hustle and bustle of city life and to explore Australia’s natural environment away from the city.
 “I feel like I am part of a community and get to know new people and make new friends.
-In addition, FedUni has commitment to innovation, world-class facilities, diverse student population and a supportive environment for learning”.
+In addition, Federation has commitment to innovation, world-class facilities, diverse student population and a supportive environment for learning”.